 Credit Card Fees Are Tax-Deductible For Business

-When you pay your business IRS tax with a credit card and pay the processing fees, those fees are tax-deductible for your business.
-So while it is not ideal to pay credit card fees to pay your business taxes, keep this in mind that you can write those fees off as business expenses and earn any credit card rewards at the same time.
+When you pay your business IRS tax with a credit card and pay the convenience fees, those fees are tax-deductible for your business.
+So, while it is not ideal to pay credit card fees to pay your business taxes, keep in mind that you can write those fees off as business expenses and earn any credit card rewards at the same time.

 This is the most common reason most people are okay to pay credit card transaction fees to pay taxes.
 This allows you to meet the minimum spending requirement and receive massive welcome bonus points and miles.
-Those reward points can yield significantly more values that outweigh the credit card fees.
+Those reward points can yield significantly more value that outweighs the credit card fees.

-For example, you applied for the Capital One Venture X Credit Card, and it requires you to spend $4,000 to earn 75,000 bonus Capital One Miles.
+For example, you applied for the Capital One Venture X Credit Card, and it requires you to spend $4,000 to earn a 75,000 bonus Capital One miles.
 Suppose the credit card fee for tax payments is 1.87%.
-In that case, it would cost you about a $75 credit card transaction fee if you pay $4000 in taxes with a credit card.
+In that case, it would cost you about a $75 credit card transaction fee if you pay $4,000 in taxes with a credit card.
 But you will get:

-• 150 Capital One Miles on the credit card $75 fee (Venture X card earns 2 miles per dollar spent).
+• 150 Capital One Mile on the $75 credit card convenience fee (Venture X card earns 2 miles per dollar spent).

 In the end, you exchange $75 for 83,150 Capital One Miles.
 To simplify the math, let's say the total is 83,000 miles.
 These miles are Flexible Points that you can either redeem for statement credits ($830), travel through Capital One travel ($830), or transfer to frequent flyer miles for much better values in return that can exceed $830.